 The Great Siege of Malta took place in 1565 when the Ottoman Empire (The Turks) tried to invade the island of Malta, then held by the Knights Hospitaller.
 They bombed the Grand Harbour of Malta.
 Yep.
 I know, I know very, very brief but it still gives you the idea (I couldn’t find anything on the internet either).

-Comino is a small island in between Malta and Gozo in the Mediterranean sea, Comino is know to have been inhabited by farmers in the Roman times but for many years Comino has either been slightly populated, privately owned or abandoned completely.
-In my opinion Comino is a beautiful island – the best part is the blue lagoon! – the only bad thing in my opinion is how HOT it is!!
-It’s so warm since there is no shelter, even though it’s basically the same heat as Malta and Gozo (46 degrees!) it’s even worse because there is no where, NO WHERE, to hide under.
+Comino is a small island in between Malta and Gozo in the Mediterranean sea, Comino is known to have been inhabited by farmers in the Roman times but for many years Comino has either been slightly populated, privately owned or abandoned completely.
+In my opinion, Comino is a beautiful island – the best part is the blue lagoon! – the only bad thing, in my opinion, is how HOT it is!!
+It’s so warm since there is no shelter, even though it’s basically the same heat as Malta and Gozo (46 degrees!) it’s even worse because there is nowhere, NOWHERE, to hide under.

 “And later we learned that the island was called Malta.